talus-analytics-bus/covid-npi-policy-api/README.md

 # COVID AMP API server (https://api.covidamp.org/docs)
 Application programming interface (API) server for the COVID Policy Tracker website.
+# Code organization
+A description of the most important modules and packages in `covid-npi-policy-api` follows.
+## Key modules and packages
+- [`main.py`](./main.py).
+The main entrypoint module of the application (see checklist below for how to start it).
+- [`db`](./db) and [`db_metric`](./db_metric).
+Packages that handle getting a connection to the main COVID AMP database (containing policy data) and the COVID AMP metrics database (containing COVID-19 caseload/death data).
+Each contains a `models.py` module that defines the entities and data fields in the databases.
+- [`api`](./api).
+Package containing main API functionality, including defining the routing, API documentation, and functions that retrieve data from the database and return it as API responses.

 # Checklist to start API server
 A list of what is needed and a checklist of steps to start the COVID AMP API server follows.
 ## What you need for this checklist